rusticstuff/simdutf8/README.md

 error is found the last bytes of the previous block are checked for a cross-block continuation and then `std::str::from_utf8()` is run to find the exact location of the error.

+Care is taken that all functions are properly inlined up to the public interface.

 ## Thanks
 * to Daniel Lemire and the autors of [simdjson] for coming up with the high-performance SIMD implementation.
 * to the authors of the [simdjson Rust port]() for doing the main work by porting the C++ code to Rust.